Dougie-b/project-3/README.md

 First we created a React app and hooked it up to our database and created various component pages we had planned to include and divided up the pages among us, however we all ended up assisting with each other as individuals had their strengths, so we used them!

 **Home Page**
-As well as the standard information displayed on the home page I made a function that I was proud of & amused by that would use state combined with a Get request to count the total number of languages taught on our website and display that value on the Home Page and it would automatically update if there was a new language added!
+As well as the standard information displayed on the home page I made a function that I was proud of & amused by that would use state combined with a Get request to count the total number of languages taught on our website and display that value on the Home Page.

 ![Language counter](https://i.postimg.cc/hGjFvr4m/countlanguages1.png)